 I felt I hit the vegan jackpot when I started researching and making a list of all the best vegan and best vegetarian restaurant Kuala Lumpur has.
 Unfortunately, I was only there for a week, so I curated a list of vegetarian food near me (and vegan food near me too, obviously) that I thought sounded the best among the lot to make things easier.
-Those were in my mind the restaurants the most worthy of a visit, and the ones that blew my mind the most.
-Here they are, in no particular order.
-Kuala Lumpur has an amazing vegan community and scene, and I’m excited to return in the near future to add to the guide.
-For now, here are my favourite vegan Kuala Lumpur spots.
-There are many Kuala Lumpur vegetarian spots, and as many vegan ones!
-There’s so much vegan food in Kuala Lumpur!

 You are set to tick off Kuala Lumpur from your travel bucketlist before the year ends.
 Now what?
 Finding cheap flights to KL?
 That’s easy.
 Picking from one of the too many hostels Kuala Lumpur has to offer?
 That can be a bit annoying.

 Being the capital city of Malaysia, navigating the grandeur of Kuala Lumpur is no easy task, especially when finding the best accommodation to settle in throughout your trip.
 There are boundless options to choose from the high-end hotels, guest houses, and hostels Kuala Lumpur has in store for you.